-I began publishing in 2011 and the Mageri Series took off.
-My life soon became a 19 hour workday.
-In early 2013, I left my corporate job.
-Ever heard of the proverbial fork in the road?
-That's where I was, right at the junction.
-I love writing, indie music, movies, reading, snow, eating Tex-Mex, strawberry daiquiris, my diabolical cat, Converse sneakers, bowling for nachos, tough guys who are gentlemen, family, friends, rearranging books on the shelves at the bookstore, and burning up my laptop battery.
+I began publishing in 2011 with the Mageri series, an urban fantasy romance that quickly became popular among fantasy readers.
+Most of the books I write take place within the same universe.
+Aside from writing, I love indie music, movies, reading, snow, eating Tex-Mex, strawberry daiquiris, my diabolical cat, Converse sneakers, bowling for nachos, tough guys who are gentlemen, family, friends, rearranging books on the shelves at the bookstore, and burning up my laptop battery.
 I have a relaxed, easy-going personality and would rather go to a science museum than a carnival.
 I now live in the south and worship my air conditioner.

-Another passion: digital art.
-I design all my book covers, marketing, and series art.
+I'm also passionate about graphic design and create all my book covers and series art.
 I'm a visual person and pursued photography as an avid hobby for many years.